When & Where

 What you need

-You will need a device to access online video sessions and materials (handouts and links to various websites) in Microsoft Teams.
-No textbook is required for this course.
+You will need a device to access online video sessions and materials (handouts and links to various websites) supplied by your tutor in Microsoft Teams.

 What you can do next